Radar, Anti-Aircraft No. 3 Mk. 7: Mk. 7

 The Mk.
 7 was very similar to the SCR-584 conceptually but had a number of practical improvements.
 One was to use a parabolic reflector made of fibreglass instead of metal, featuring a ridge around the outside edge to provide stiffness.
 This resulted in a lighter antenna overall, thereby reducing the weight of the supporting elements as well.
 As a result of these changes, the Mk.
 7 was able to be packed into a small trailer roughly half the size and weight of the SCR-584.

 Like most post-war Army projects, development of the Mk.
 7 took place at a snail's pace.
 Estimates that another war would be at least ten years off suggested no major production should take place, as developments in the interim would render any radars built in that period obsolete.
 However, various events in 1949, notably the first Soviet atomic test, led to sweeping upgrades, including the first contract for production Mk.
 7's.
 These began to arrive in 1952.

 Other users

 Switzerland

 The Swiss Air Force received twelve Mk.
 7's in 1958, which they referred to as Feuerleitradar ("fire control radar") Mark VII.
 They combined them with their own predictor, the Hasler-built Kommandogerät ("command device") 43/50R.
 Like its British counterpart, the 43/50R could be fed information directly from the Mk.
 7 and in turn feed the guns.
 They also sometimes paired the Mk.
 7 with the US-built AN/TPS-1 tactical control radar for initial cueing.
 The Mk.
 7 began to be replaced in 1965 by the Oerlikon Contraves Super Fledermaus.

+Australian Army Operated a number of these in the various locations around Australia 3 were modified by RAEME to be used as Mortar Locating Radars in the late 50's Early 60's a number were also modified to double the range and used during the trials at Woomera Rocket Range in South Australia on project they were used for was for the British Blue Streak Missile trials conducted there.
+The last use of them was pre Vietnam War by 131 Div Locating Battery at North Head ans were replaces by the US Army's ANKPQ-1.